-A less well-recognised renal condition, which usually only manifests in adulthood, is oligomeganephronia.
-It is in fact congenital renal hypoplasia characterised by a reduced number of, and hypertrophy of the nephrons.
-Oligomeganephronia is a common feature in small-for-gestationalage babies.
+A less well-recognised renal condition that usually only manifests in adulthood is oligomeganephronia.
+It is in fact congenital renal hypoplasia characterised by a reduced number and hypertrophy of nephrons.
+[1] Oligomeganephronia is a common feature in small-for-gestational-age babies.
 Research has shown that the latter condition plays an important role in the epidemiology of essential hypertension and metabolic syndrome in adults and contributes to the increasing number of young adults with chronic kidney disease (CKD).
+[2,3]